 - LLM applications

-Special thanks to Samuel Williams for reviewing this post and providing the fiber-vs-thread benchmarks that substantiate these performance claims.
+Thanks to Samuel Williams for reviewing this post and providing the fiber-vs-thread benchmarks.

-Join the conversation: I’ll be speaking about async Ruby and AI at EuRuKo 2025, San Francisco Ruby Conference 2025, and RubyConf Thailand 2026.
-Let’s build the future together.
+I’ll be speaking about async Ruby and AI at EuRuKo 2025, San Francisco Ruby Conference 2025, and RubyConf Thailand 2026.